seankross/bookdown-start/docs/01-Aquatics.md

 **Definition**

 Water temperature is the temperature of the water.
 NEON’s 30-minute time resolution from deployed water temperature sondes in the freshwater sites reports this in degrees Celsius (°C).
-We have adapted the available NEON water temperature data to output the mean daily water temperature in °C from temperature thermisters deployed 0-1m below the water surface at the lake sites (BARC and CRAM) and a water temperature sonde deployed in a stream site (COMO, MCDI, POSE).
+We have adapted the available NEON water temperature data to output the mean daily water temperature in °C from temperature thermisters deployed 0-1m below the water surface at the lake sites and a water temperature sonde deployed in the stream sites.
+Where multiple depths have observations within this depth range an average was taken.
 Common water temperatures in lakes and streams range between 4 and 35 °C.

 **Motivation**